yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/_index.md

 type: indexpage
 ---

-There are no set-up charges or commitments to begin using YugabyteDB Managed.
+There are no set-up charges or commitments to begin using YugabyteDB Aeon.
 At the end of the month, you are automatically charged for that month's usage.

 Review your usage and plan details, manage your billing information, and review invoices from the **Usage & Billing** page.